- Anmeldung in English : what is it ?

 Anmeldung in English : what is it ?

-Anmeldung, from the german An/melden, to register, this is one of the most important administrative pre-requisite to an easy and fast settlement in Berlin or anywhere in Germany.
+Anmeldung, from the german “An/melden,” to register, this is one of the most important administrative pre-requisites for anybody moving anywhere in Germany.

-It is simply the fact of registering yourself as living at a specific address in Germany.
+It is simply the fact of registering residence, living at a specific address in Germany.

-When doing so, you will be given the “Anmeldungbescheinigung” , literally “Registration certificate”.
+When doing so, you will be given the “Meldebescheinigung“, literally “Registration certificate”.
 Every German citizen or new comer in Germany is supposed to register within 14 days after moving in a new house or flat.

 It’s obvious, to register your flat with the Anmeldung, you need to have found one.
-Now if you haven’t found your flat, don’t panic!
-A simple letter from a friend or from the people letting you stay at their place will be enough to register.
+But for many of us, we haven’t found one yet!
+Don’t panic just yet.
+A simple letter from a friend letting you stay at their place will be enough to register.
 Same goes in case of a sublet situation.
+Bear in mind that in theory, the landlord should always be aware of who is living in the place, providing a written confirmation that you have moved in there.

 All you need to do the Anmeldung is :